YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

 ## Uninstall WordPress

 If you want to uninstall WordPress that was installed by Helm (e.g. you decided to install a different WordPress deployment), please scroll down to the section "Cleaning up".
+You can deploy a different helm wordpress package running in parallel of another one within the same cluster, as it will provision another public ip address for it.
+You just need to ensure it has a different naming convention.
+In other words, feel free to test around without uninstalling, but uninstalling an unused container later might be a good idea as to avoid the use of unnecessary resources.

 ## Well done, you've completed Campaign Mode.